EBIvariation/eva-pipeline/README.md

 ## Run

 Arguments to run the pipeline can be provided either using the command line or property files.
-Skeletons to configure the application installation environment and to execute jobs to load genotyped and aggregated VCF files and to drop studies from database are provided in the `examples` folder.
+The `examples` folder contains skeletons for configuring the environment and executing jobs to load genotyped and aggregated VCF files and to drop studies from the database.

 `application.properties` is used to configure database connections and applications the pipeline depends on (OpenCGA and Ensembl VEP, see _Dependencies_ section).

-`load-genotyped-vcf.properties`, `load-aggregated-vcf.properties` , `drop-study-job` and `initialize-database.properties` are job-specific configurations.
+`load-genotyped-vcf.properties`, `load-aggregated-vcf.properties` , `drop-study-job.properties` and `initialize-database.properties` are job-specific configurations.

 If more convenient for your use case, the global configuration and job parameters files can be merged into one.